Samarjeet09/ExData_Plotting2/README.md

 * Upload the PNG file on the Assignment submission page
 * Copy and paste the R code from the corresponding R file into the text box at the appropriate point in the peer assessment.

+---

-# Exploratory Data Analysis Project 2 (JHU) Coursera
+# Exploratory Data Analysis Project 2 (JHU) Coursera Solution

 Downloading the data set
 ----------